RestoreHER Inaugural Research Conference

-RestoreHer US.America is focused on improving the conditions of incarceration, ending prison birth, and developing the leadership of system impacted people is hosting its first annual national research conference in September 2022.
+RestoreHER US.America is focused on improving the conditions of incarceration, ending prison birth, and developing the leadership of system impacted people is hosting its first annual national research conference in February 2023.
 The focus of the conference is to highlight research and advocacy efforts as they pertain to women and LGBT+ individuals involved in the criminal legal system within the United States.
-This conference will be the first of its kind utilizing an interdisciplinary approach to share research and collaborate on future research projects of understudied groups.
+This conference will be the first of its kind, led by directly impacted leadHERship, utilizing an interdisciplinary approach to share research and collaborate on future research projects of understudied groups.
 Tentative conference topics include, but are not limited to:

 • Differences in sentencing

 • Access to reproductive healthcare (while incarcerated and upon release)

 • Juvenile healthcare